Ready to turn waste into nutrient-rich soil for your plants, right at home?

 Step 18: Cover the top of your compost pile

 Remember the simple insulator that you’ve set aside in Step 7?
-(It could just be a layer of newspapers, a flattened cardboard box, or hay.)

-Use it to cover the top of your compost pile completely, as if placing a blanket over and keeping your pile warm.
+Use it to cover the top of your compost pile completely, as if placing a blanket over and keeping your compost pile warm.

 This helps the microorganisms in your compost work more efficiently, as they thrive in warmer temperatures.

-A dry layer at the top also functions as a first line of defense against flies that are seeking moist places to lay their eggs on.
+A dry layer at the top also functions as a line of defense against flies that are seeking moist places to lay their eggs on.

 Step 19: Label your bin